-So when you’re visiting the Cotswolds in February, don’t forget that the days are short.
-We wrap up our Cotswolds tours around 5.00pm, when (in winter) it will already be starting to get dark.
-Longer nights give you a great excuse to retire to a cosy pub fireplace with a glass of something warming.
+So when you’re visiting the Cotswolds in February, don’t forget that the days are shorter.
+We wrap up our Cotswolds tours around 16.30-17.00, when (in winter) it will already be starting to get dark.
+But, longer nights just give you a great excuse to retire to a cosy pub fireplace with a glass of something warming.

 Ready to book your tour of the Cotswolds in February?

 Our best-selling Cotswolds in a Day tours now run on selected dates throughout January and February, with more availability in the spring, summer and autumn months.
 Private tours for groups of up to 16 people are also available – click here for our ‘off the shelf’ private tours, or here to read about tailor-made day trips!